prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

   - Adapters must annotate the bid response with the proper media type, ideally based on the response from the bidding server.

 {: .alert.alert-warning :}
-Failure to follow the rules will lead to delays in approving your adapter for inclusion in Prebid Server.
+Failure to follow the rules will lead to delays in approving your adapter.
 If you'd like to discuss an exception to a rule, please make your request by [submitting a GitHub issue](https://github.com/prebid/prebid-server/issues/new).

 ### Support and Maintenance